TheImagingSource/tiscamera/doc/pages/dependencies.rst

 Compilation Dependencies
 ========================

-The dependencies are also listed in `dependencies-debian-compilation.txt`
+The dependencies are also listed in the `*.dep` file.
+Please use the file for your distribution.

 +---------------------------------+------------------+--------------------------+
 | Name                            |Minimal Version   |Note                      |